datastax/docker-images/README.md

 * Step-by-step tutorials and examples
 * How to build applications using Apache Cassandra™/ DataStax

+# Known Limitations
+* CFS is not supported.
+* LCM is not supported.
+* Changing any file not included in the list of approved configuration files will require an additional host volume or customization of the image.
+An example is SSL key management.
+* The JVM heap size must be set for DataStax Enterprise (DSE) running inside the container using the JVM_EXTRA_OPTS variable or custom cassandra-env.sh.
+If not set, Java does not honor resource limits set for the container, and will peer through the container to use resources (memory and CPU) of the host.
+See the JVM_EXTRA_OPTS variable in Using environment variables for more information.

 # License

 * [DataStax License Terms](https://www.datastax.com/terms)